 Comparability: Comparability refers to the confidence with which one data set can be compared with another.
 Comparability must be ensured so that the results for one station are of comparable quality to other stations.
-In addition, the data generated by Maryland's Non-Tidal Network program must also be of comparable quality to the data generated by other states and laboratories participating in the program.
-Comparability among data sets is assured through the use of consistent field methods and protocols, participation in the Data Integrity Workgroup (formerly AMQAW), and the use of field splits and blind audit samples.
+In addition, the data generated by Maryland's Non-tidal Network program must also be of comparable quality to the data generated by other states and laboratories participating in the program.
+Comparability among data sets is assured using consistent field methods and protocols, participation in the Data Integrity Workgroup (DIWG), and the use of field splits and blind audit samples.